Alexodromo10/password_generator/README.md

-This is a simple password generator made in Python.
+This is a simple Open-Source password generator made in Python.